DivyaTalla01/DivyaTalla01/README.md

 ## Add biographical information

-I'm Divya from India, currently studying computer and information sciences in USA.
+I'm Divya from India, currently studying Computer Science and Information Systems(CSIS) in USA.
 Here's a bit about me:

 ## About Me